maxinecloutierg/ERA5_Storm_Track/README.md

 `jupyter` folder contains all `.ipynb` codes.
 I mainly use them to

 1. Run quick codes (less than 5 minutes)
-  1.1 Apply modifications to files (add the season column for example)
-  1.2 Calculate the frequency distribution of 800km averaged vorticity
-  1.3 Calculate standardized characteristics (10m wind speed for example)
 2. Create maps and figures
-   2.1 Track density
-   2.2 Cyclone center density
-   2.3 Maps to test different projections to represent CRCM6 domain
-   2.4 Reproduction of figure 1 and 2 in Chen & al (2022).
 3. Debug some bigger code

 ### Python Folder